Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 Detailed equipment parameters, e.g., scanning frequency, FoV, carrier frequency, and bandwidth, for LiDAR point clouds and scatterer acquisition are given in Section II-A. In neural network training, the hyper-parameter setting is listed in Table~\ref{setup2}.
 The dataset is divided into the training set, validation set, and test set, in the proportion of $3:1:1$.
 In Figs.~4--6, the accuracy, error probability heat map, and number of scatterer recognition are given to demonstrate high-precision scatterer recognition.
 The scatterer recognition accuracy of the proposed approach is further compared with that of the existing random generation approach in Fig.~7.
-To validate the accuracy of the proposed model, the simulation result and the RT-based result are compared in Fig.~8.
+To validate the accuracy of the proposed multi-modal intelligent vehicular model, simulation results and RT-based results are compared in Fig.~8.
+Note that, as the RT technology generates channel data according to the geometrical optical and uniform theory of diffraction, RT-based results are of high precision and are leveraged to validate the proposed model.

 In Fig.~\ref{VTD-street}, the scatterer recognition accuracy in each clustering group of LiDAR point clouds with different VTDs and streets.
 The scatterer recognition accuracy is computed by $P = 1-\frac{N_\mathrm{error}}{N_\mathrm{all}}$, where $N_\mathrm{error}$ is the sum of differences between the recognized scatterer number and the ground truth, and $N_\mathrm{all}$ is the sum of the ground truth.
 In Fig.~\ref{VTD-street}, the scatterer recognition accuracy in the aforementioned nine conditions exceeds 90\%, with an average value of 90.87\%.